-^{} Karl N. Llewellyn, Distinguished Service Professor of Jurisprudence, Law School and Department of Political Science, University of Chicago.
-This essay is a written version of the keynote luncheon address for the Hastings Law Journal symposium on human cloning, held on January 26, 2002.
+Karl N. Llewellyn Distinguished Service Professor of Jurisprudence, Law School and Department of Political Science, University of Chicago.
+This essay is a written version of the keynote luncheon address for the Hastings Law Journal symposium on human cloning, held in January 2002.

-^{1.} See John Robertson, Liberty, Identity, and Human Cloning, 76 TEX.
-L. REV. 1371, 1441-42 (1998).
+1 See John Robertson, Liberty, Identity, and Human Cloning, 76 Tex.
+L. Rev. 1371, 1441-42 (1998).